tscrwfrd/unstructured-data-interpolation/README.md

-# unstructured-data-interpolation
+# unstructured-data-interpolation (UDI)

-This is a replica of Scipy's griddata implementation.

-The unstructured-data-interpolation (udi) aims to provide the same functionality of Scipy's interpolation functionality.
-Current devlopement efforts is only on linux and is tested with gcc version 14.2.1. **THIS IS A WORK IN PROGRESS.**
+UDI provides efficient interpolation of unstructured 2D data points using Delaunay triangulation.
+This project aims to replicate the functionality of SciPy's griddata interpolation in a standalone C library.

+- Linear interpolation using barycentric coordinates
+- Delaunay triangulation using Qhull (and soon [Delaunator](https://github.com/mapbox/delaunator/tree/main))
+- Support for 2D point interpolation

+⚠️ **Work in Progress**
+UDI is currently functional and can perform basic 2D interpolation tasks, but it's actively under development.
+While the core functionality works, you may encounter:
+- Limited error handling
+- Ongoing API refinements
+- Documentation updates

 ## Installation prerequisites